 The Royal School of Church Music has produced an excellent resource, Bread of Life: a festival service for young voices celebrating God’s physical and spiritual gift of food.
 As our review suggests, this is a flexible resource that can be adapted for all sorts of music groups and many different occasions.

-Each years, All We Can (Methodist relief and development) produces its annual Harvest resource.
-In 2017, the worship materials focused on the country of Zimbabwe, once the bread basket of Africa but now a place where the country’s very great natural beauty masks the injustice of poverty.
 All We Can supports local charities to help families create sustainable livelihoods.
-All We Can’s resources include an introduction to its own work, prayers, readings, full sermon notes and an opportunity for reflection.
+Its resources include an introduction to its own work, prayers, readings, full sermon notes and an opportunity for reflection.

 Green Christian (“ordinary Christians, extraordinary times”) has gathered together a range of worship materials over the years, including a Harvest Festival Liturgy, under the mantra “letting loose hope”.
 Green Christian believes that “we are responsible for our impact on God’s creation as a whole”.
 The organisation exists to help its members “understand and relate these responsibilities to their faith”.